PlaidCloud/website/content/en/docs/tasks/configure-pod-container/extended-resource.md

 {{< codenew file="pods/resource/extended-resource-pod-2.yaml" >}}

-Kubernetes will not be able to satisfy the request for two dongles, because the first Pod used three of the four available dongles.
+PlaidCloud will not be able to satisfy the request for two dongles, because the first Pod used three of the four available dongles.

 Attempt to create a Pod: